icejan/CPS714-Section4/Group1/docs/UserDocs.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Troubleshooting & FAQ
-* Q1: The browser is blank after `npm start` <br>
+### Q1: The browser is blank after `npm start`
-    **Cause:** the frontend server may not be running properly.
+    Cause: the frontend server may not be running properly.
     1. Clear your browser cache or try an incognito/private window.
     2. Confirm the server is running at http://localhost:3000.
-* Q2: Book Room button is not working and shows "Error connecting to backend server"<br>
+### Q2: Book Room button is not working and shows "Error connecting to backend server"
-    **Cause:** the backend server may not be running properly.
+    Cause: the backend server may not be running properly.
-    1. Clear your browser cache or try an incognito/private window.
+    1. Clear your browser cache.
     2. Disable ad-blocks or third party extensions in your browser
     2. Confirm the backend server is running at http://localhost:5000.